-Tom Hiddleston Gushes Over Taylor Swift – Just In Time For Valentines Day
+Tom Hiddleston Gushes Over Taylor Swift — Just In Time For Valentine’s Day

 A photo posted by Keshika (@welcometonewyorkcitay) on

 Fans expecting Taylor Swift to publicly respond to Tom Hiddleston may be in for a long wait.
-Ms. Swift is becoming more and more concerned with security and privacy in her life and, as US Weekly reports, that includes other aspects of Taylor’s life, aside from her romances.
+Ms. Swift is becoming more and more concerned with security and privacy in her life, and, as Us Weekly reports, that includes other aspects of Taylor’s life, aside from her romances.
 Fellow musical artist Ed Sheeran recently described the great lengths to which he had to go, just in collaborating with Swift on one song.

 To begin, Sheeran says Taylor wouldn’t even let him hear her new music, unless she was in the same room with him.
 There would be no sending samples via email or through an online site.

-The situation was even more strange, when Sheeran collaborated with Swift on “Everything Has Changed,” which appears on Taylor Swift’s 2012 album, Red.
+The situation was even more strange when Sheeran collaborated with Swift on “Everything Has Changed,” which appears on Taylor Swift’s 2012 album, Red.

 “I remember when I did a song with her for her album, I was in San Francisco and they sent someone with a locked briefcase with an iPad and one song on it, and they flew to San Francisco and played the song I’ve done with her.
 And they asked if I like it, and I was like, ‘Yeah,’ and then they took it back.
 That’s how I hear it.”